micahcochran/micahcochran.net/source/resume/index.md

 ### [combined_municipal_limits_geoprocessing](/projects/limits/)
 * 2014 to 2016
-* A Python <abbr title="Extract Transform Load">ETL</abbr> script to combine <abbr title="Geographic Information Systems">GIS</abbr> data of municipal limits from four (4) different sources.
+* A Python <abbr title="Extract Transform Load">ETL</abbr> script to combine <abbr title="Geographic Information Systems">GIS</abbr> municipal limit data from four (4) different sources.
 The data had two (2) projections and four (4) schemas.
 The script was to create one layer with one projection and [one schema](/pdfs/gis_municipal_boundary_schema.pdf).
 The result was a single layer of municipal limits that covered Limestone County, AL.
 * Programmer and user.

 ### [GIS Maps](/projects/gismaps/)